miketz/mor/README.md

 This package is useful to work with code in mutli-lanuage files.
 Such as javascript, css, and html mixed in one file.

-It's also useful to interact with code in tecnical books; while viewing via eww-mode, text-mode, info-mode, etc.
+It's also useful to interact with code in technical books; while viewing via eww-mode, text-mode, info-mode, etc.